 Setting up the Fan Header Splitter

 The setup is very straight forward.
 The splitter’s female end goes into the fan header on the motherboard.
-The male ends of the splitter are where the fans get connected to.
+The male ends of the splitter are where the case fans get connected to.

 Splitter prices vary on the Y splitter configuration (2-way, 3-way, 4-way and so on).
-Needless to say, the pricing scales with the number of ends.
+Needless to say, the pricing scales with the number of split ends.
 But generally they are super cheap.

 All splitters are designed to connect to both 4 pin PWM and 3 pin DC fans.